TheShadow29/infnet-spen/README.md

 8. `analysis.py`, `generate_configs.py`, `run.py`: are all used for  hyper-parameter tuning.

 ## Acknowledgements:
-A major thanks to Lifu Tu and Kevin Gimpel (authors of the paper we have implemented) for sharing their theano code and responding promptly to our queries on the paper.
+A major thanks to Lifu Tu and Kevin Gimpel (authors of the paper we have implemented) for sharing their Theano code and responding promptly to our queries on the paper.
 We Lifu for sharing his Theano Code.
 We also thank David Belanger for the Bookmarks dataset and his original SPEN [implementation](https://github.com/davidBelanger/SPEN).

 ## References:
 Lifu Tu and Kevin Gimpel.
 Learning approximate inference networks for structured prediction.